mozilla/addons-frontend/docs/fonts.md

 - The "full" roman variable font, which contains a bunch of characters, but is already optimized from the "regular" Inter variable font: some characters and layout features that were unlikely to be used in our pages have been dropped.

 - The "subset" roman variable font, which contains limited characters and layout features.
 It should be enough for most pages in our "main" locales (en, de, fr, ru, es, pt, pl & it).
-All pages preload this subset through a regexp on serverHtml which finds the font by name using a regular expression.
+All pages preload this subset through a regexp on `ServerHtml` which finds the font by name using a regular expression.

 - The italic variable font, which isn't particularly optimized at the moment and we're considering removing.
 Very few of our pages need italics. https://github.com/mozilla/addons-frontend/issues/10478